umccr/RNA-seq-analysis/qc_RNA/qc-RNA.md

 * output.deletion_profile.pdf: Graphical output generated from R script

 NOTE: It says "Process BAM file ...
 Total reads used: 69828".
-Overriding this value by providing an explicit input with "-n" didn't change it.
+Overriding this value by providing an explicit input with "-n" didn't change it.:confused:

 ```r